vl4ds/Documentation/device-type-developers-guide/definition-metadata.rst

 .. code-block:: groovy

-    fingerprint inClusters: "0000,0001,0003,0406,0500,0020", manufacturer: "NYCE", model: "3014"
+    fingerprint inClusters: "0000,0001,0003,0020,0406,0500", manufacturer: "NYCE", model: "3014"

 When adding the manufacturer model and name, you'll likely need to add the following raw commands in the ``refresh()`` command.
 This is used to report back the manufacturer/model name from the device.

-The reply will be hexadecimal that you can convert to ascii using the hex-to-ascii converter (we'll be adding a utility method to do this, but in the meantime you can use an online converter like `this one <http://www.google.com/url?q=http%3A%2F%2Fwww.rapidtables.com%2Fconvert%2Fnumber%2Fhex-to-ascii.htm&sa=D&sntz=1&usg=AFQjCNGdoACnrlSgQyY0702QyYTRyidCDg>`__):
+The reply will be hexadecimal that you can convert to ascii using the hex-to-ascii converter (we'll be adding a utility method to do this, but in the meantime you can use an online converter like `this one <http://www.rapidtables.com/convert/number/hex-to-ascii.htm>`__):

 .. code-block:: groovy

     def refresh() {
-        ember send st rattr 0x${zigbee.deviceNetworkId} 0x${zigbee.endpointId} 0 4
+        "st rattr 0x${zigbee.deviceNetworkId} 0x${zigbee.endpointId} 0 4", "delay 200",
-        ember send st rattr 0x${zigbee.deviceNetworkId} 0x${zigbee.endpointId} 0 5
+        "st rattr 0x${zigbee.deviceNetworkId} 0x${zigbee.endpointId} 0 5"
     }

 Adding Multiple Fingerprints